Isaac-Flath/fastapi-tag-exploration/README.md

 ## Is this a good idea?

-🤷‍♂️ - i'm just goofing around having fun with an idea at this point.
+It's really early.
 There's some things I really like, and some things I don't really like about it.
-But I think it's a direction worth exploring!
+I'm not sure yet.
+But I think it's a definitely direction worth exploring!